jockee/lang/lang.md

 -- KEY
-* stdlib fold:s variable shadowing #varshadow
+-- TODO: stdlib fold:s variable shadowing #varshadow
     * a successful map doesn't touch Binop Concat until eval?
       * is this due to it getting values of the wrong type?

 -- TODO: destructuring in named function arguments. reqpatternmatching -- TODO: let-in multiple
+  * depends on each other
+-- TODO: underscore to ignore binding
 -- TODO: sets
 -- TODO: Type system
   * get 'Data' back
   * perhaps data doesn't cut it? would it be able to catch `Just Integer`, instead of just `Just`?
   * each Val should perhaps carry a struct/record specifying its type, along with other things of value
   * https://rosettacode.org/wiki/Type_detection#Kotlin

 -- TODO: Pattern matching
   * allow multiple bindings of same name. how would env handle this? store bindings of the same name (and in the same scope), in an array?

 -- MID
 -- TODO: split expression on newline unless followed by (1) pipe or (2) indentation?